Akashsuga/Task-1-Data-Cleaning/README.md

 # Objectives

-1. Understand and explore the dataset.
+- Understand and explore the dataset.
-2. Handle missing values effectively.
+- Handle missing values effectively.
-3. Encode categorical features for ML compatibility.
+- Encode categorical features for ML compatibility.
-4. Standardize numerical columns (Age, Fare).
+- Standardize numerical columns (Age, Fare).
-5. Visualize and remove outliers.
+- Visualize and remove outliers.
-6. Save the cleaned dataset for further use.
+- Save the cleaned dataset for further use.

 # Exploratory Data Analysis (EDA)
-Missing Values:
+1. Missing Values:
-1. Filled Age with median.
+- Filled Age with median.
-2. Filled Embarked with mode.
+- Filled Embarked with mode.
-3. Dropped Cabin due to high missingness.
+- Dropped Cabin due to high missingness.

-Encoding:
+2. Encoding:
-1. Applied Label Encoding to Sex.
+- Applied Label Encoding to Sex.
-2. Applied One-Hot Encoding to Embarked.
+- Applied One-Hot Encoding to Embarked.

-Outliers:
+3. Outliers:
-1. Detected and removed outliers using the IQR method for Age and Fare.
+- Detected and removed outliers using the IQR method for Age and Fare.

-Standardization:
+4. Standardization:
-1. Used StandardScaler to normalize Age and Fare.
+- Used StandardScaler to normalize Age and Fare.

 # Insights
 - Age and Fare contained significant outliers which were visualized using boxplots.

-Categorical values like Sex and Embarked were successfully encoded.
+- Categorical values like Sex and Embarked were successfully encoded.

-Null values in critical features were handled to avoid bias.
+- Null values in critical features were handled to avoid bias.

-After preprocessing, the data is now ML-ready.
+- After preprocessing, the data is now ML-ready.

+# Visualizations
+- Box